kuusiivuokatti/script/README.md

 A repository for miscellaneous scripts, sorted by language used.

-- Bash = Bash scripts
+- bash = Bash scripts